 Special Educational Needs & Disabilities

-Many children will have Special Educational Needs (SEN) at some point in their education.
+Many children will have Special Educational Needs and/or Disabilities (SEND) at some point in their education.
 A small number will need extra help in some way.
-Children whom have SEN have learning difficulties or barriers to learning can find it harder for to achieve their potential.
+Children whom have SEND have learning difficulties or barriers to learning can find it harder for to achieve their potential.

 We have experienced and knowledgable staff at school whom will be able to offer you advice and support if you have any concerns about your child's learning and development.

-In July 2014, we were successfully awarded the Dyslexia Friendly Status award by Salford Learner Support Service.
+In October 2018, we were successfully re-accredited with the Dyslexia Friendly Status award by Salford Learner Support Service.

 Please see our school's local offer and information report for further information about how we support our children.